luismasuelli/stick-em-all/contracts/README.md

 ## Mounting the sample network

-Run this command in a shell (the current directory must be the root of the project):
+Run this command in a shell:

 ```shell
 npx hardhat node